Lady (Devil May Cry): Appearances

 In the Devil May Cry 3 manga, Lady makes a brief appearance a year before the events of the game.
 She also appears as an assistance character in Project X Zone.
 Her design from Devil May Cry 4 also appears in the game Monster Hunter Frontier G. In the musical Devil May Cry: The Live Hacker, Lady was portrayed by Naomi Majima.
+Outside Devil May Cry, Lady has also appeared in Onimusha Soul.

 Kari Wahlgren voiced Lady in Devil May Cry 3 and Devil May Cry 4, with Kate Higgins taking over the role since Devil May Cry 4: Special Edition.
 Stephanie Cheeva provided Lady's motion capture in Devil May Cry 3; Laura Napoli did so in Devil May Cry 4.
 Melissa Davis voiced her in the English version of The Animated Series.
 Fumiko Orikasa voiced Lady in The Animated Series, Special Edition of the fourth game, Devil May Cry 5, and Project X Zone.
 Capcom staff praised Orikasa, who said her work in the anime was challenging and Lady's appeal comes from her cool fighting appearance and her dynamic with Lady during their fight.
 Orikasa describes Lady as coldhearted but still enjoyed her role in the series.